8 Ways to Free Up RAM on Your Windows Computer

 6. Adjust Virtual Memory

-We mentioned the paging file earlier.
-If you see error messages that your system is low on virtual memory, you can increase this and hopefully keep performance stable.
+Earlier, we mentioned the paging file.
+If you see error messages that your system is low on virtual memory , you can increase this and hopefully keep performance stable.

 To do so, search for the Control Panel on the Start menu to open it.
 Switch the Category view in the top-right to Small icons (if needed) and choose System.
 On the left side, click Advanced system settings, which will open a new window.

-Here, on the Advanced tab, click Settings under Performance.
-Switch to the Advanced tab once again and click the Change button.
+Here, on the Advanced tab, click the Settings button under Performance.
+Switch to the Advanced tab once again and click the Change button in the Virtual memory section.

 Now you’ll see the paging file size for your main drive.
 In most cases, you can leave the Automatically manage box checked and let Windows take care of it.
 However, if you’re running low on virtual memory, you may need to uncheck this and set the Initial size and Maximum size to higher values.

 7. Try ReadyBoost

-If your computer still has an older mechanical hard disk drive (HDD) in it, you can try a lesser-known Windows feature called ReadyBoost to increase RAM.
+If your computer still has an older mechanical hard disk drive (HDD) inside, you can try a lesser-known Windows feature called ReadyBoost to increase RAM .
 This allows you to plug in a flash drive or SD card that Windows effectively treats as extra RAM.

 While it sounds great, this feature offers limited use today.
 If your computer has an SSD, ReadyBoost won’t do anything.
 This is because an SSD is faster than a flash drive.

-Plus, since computers have more RAM installed by default now, you won’t see as much gain from ReadyBoost as you would on an anemic system from a decade ago.
+Plus, since computers have more RAM installed by default now, you won’t see as much gain from ReadyBoost as you would on an anemic system from many years ago.
 The “pretend RAM” from ReadyBoost doesn’t offer the same performance gains as actually adding more RAM.

 8. Install More RAM

-If you’re really low on RAM or want to run more programs at once, there’s really no way around it: you need to add some more RAM to your machine.
+If you’re always running low on RAM or want to run more programs at once, there’s really no way around it: you need to add some more RAM to your machine.
 While it’s not cheap, adding RAM will grant much-improved performance if your computer hasn’t had much until now.